 - Bit 3 – DN (Domain Name): If this bit is set to "1", then the Length of Domain Name and the Domain Name fields shall be present, otherwise they shall not be present.

-- Bit 4 – CP (Custom PFD Content): If this bit is set to "1", then the Length of Custom PFD Content and the Custom PFD Content fields shall be present, otherwise they shall not be present.- Bit 5 to 8: Spare, for future use and set to 0.
+- Bit 4 – CP (Custom PFD Content): If this bit is set to "1", then the Length of Custom PFD Content and the Custom PFD Content fields shall be present, otherwise they shall not be present.

+- Bit 5 – DNP (Domain Name Protocol): If this bit is set to "1", then the Length of Domain Name Protocol and the Domain Name Protocol shall be present, otherwise they shall not be present; and if this bit is set to "1", the Length of Domain Name and the Domain Name fields shall also be present.

+- Bit 6 – AFD (Additional Flow Description): If this bit is set to "1", the Length of Additional Flow Description and the Additional Flow Description field shall be present, otherwise they shall not be present.

+- Bit 7 – AURL (Additional URL): If this bit is set to "1", the Length of Additional URL and the Additional URL field shall be present, otherwise they shall not be present.

+- Bit 8 – ADNP (Additional Domain Name and Domain Name Protocol): If this bit is set to "1", the Length of Additional Domain Name and Domain Name Protocol, and the Additional Domain Name and Domain Name Protocol field shall be present, otherwise they shall not be present.

 The Flow Description field, when present, shall be encoded as an OctetString as specified in subclause 6.4.3.7 of 3GPP TS 29.251 [21].

 The Domain Name field, when present, shall be encoded as an OctetString as specified in subclause 6.4.3.9 of 3GPP TS 29.251 [21].

 The URL field, when present, shall be encoded as an OctetString as specified in subclause 6.4.3.8 of 3GPP TS 29.251 [21].

+The Domain Name Protocol field, when present, shall be encoded as an OctetString as specified in subclause 6.4.3.x of 3GPP TS 29.251 [21].